nnUyi/pix2pix/README.md

       $ cd pix2pix

   ## download datasets
-  This is repo mainly focus on **facades** datasets, more datasets you can download [here](https://phillipi.github.io/pix2pix/), or you just need to run dataset_download.sh as follow:

       #dataset_download.sh is provided to download datasets
       $ bash ./dataset_download.sh ***

       # here *** indicates dataset name, like facades or Cityscapes etc, example show below
       $ bash ./dataset_download.sh facades

-  Then, you can see the dataset named facades is stored in your datasets(named datasets) directory
+  - This is repo mainly focus on **facades** datasets, more datasets you can download [here](https://phillipi.github.io/pix2pix/), or you just need to run dataset_download.sh,then, you can see the dataset named facades is stored in your datasets(named datasets) directory.

   ## training model
       $ python main.py --is_training True --phase train